nuuuwan/news_lk3_data/README.md

 ---

-### President says he had to ‘beg’ from countries for the sake of childrens’ future
+### President says he had to ‘beg’ from countries for the sake of children’s future

 *2024-02-14 13:57:00* · [`adaderanalk`](https://www.adaderana.lk/news/97262/president-says-he-had-to-beg-from-countries-for-the-sake-of-childrens-future) · `en`